explosion/spacy-course/chapters/chapter2.md

 <codeblock id="02_05_03">

 Pay attention to the individual tokens.
-To see how spaCy usually tokenizes that string, you can try it out in the IPython shell and print the tokens for `nlp("Oh, really?!")`.
+To see how spaCy usually tokenizes that string, you can try it and print the tokens for `nlp("Oh, really?!")`.

 </codeblock>